 EVEN on the night before the battle Wellington had not been quite sure that the enemy would not evacuate his positions under cover of the darkness, as he had done at the passages of the Saison and the Gave d'Oloron.
 It was not till he received Beresford's report at dawn that he discovered that Soult was ready to fight, having now got his whole army concentrated.
 The plan which the British general first put in play was to turn the French right with Beresford's two divisions in the direction of St. Boes, and the French left with Hill's corps crossing the fords of Souars above the town.
 While Beresford executed a laborious flank march from Baights, up muddy roads, to establish himself on the St. Girons road, and so to get beyond the enemy's flank at St. Boes, Picton and the 3rd Division, with Somerset's cavalry brigade, deployed themselves opposite the French centre and left, the cavalry on the Peyrehorade-Orthez chaussée, the infantry on the lower slopes of the two spurs which have already been mentioned as leading up from the river towards the heights of the enemy's main position.
-Picton's deployment was to cover the passage over the pontoon-bridge near Berenx of the two divisions which had been borrowed from Hill's column-the 6th and Light-of which the former, crossing first, took post behind Picton, while the latter followed Beres ford's marching columns up the country roads leading toward St. Boes1.
+Picton's deployment was to cover the passage over the pontoon-bridge near Berenx of the two divisions which had been borrowed from Hill's column-the 6th and Light-of which the former, crossing first, took post behind Picton, while the latter followed Beresford's marching columns up the country roads leading towards St. Boes.
 The movements of all these three divisions were screened from Soult by the minor hills north of Baights.
-Hil meanwhile was to make a noisy demonstration against Orthe town and bridge, with one of Le Cor's Portuguese brigades, bu to be ready to make a dash for the fords of Souars with hi main body, so soon as he should receive the news that Beresford attack had begun, and that the French right was being turned The 6th and Light Divisions began to file over the bridg at dawn; the former had but a short way to go before it fell in behind Picton's covering force.
-The latter had a much longer journey before it, and did not reach its destination till after the fighting had begun in the north.
-It was placed by Wellington behind the Roman Camp, on the ridge which faces the right of the French position, and kept out of sight.
-The commander-inchief himself took his stand for the greater part of the day on the front wall of the camp, from which every section of the hostile line was well under his view.
+Hill meanwhile was to make a noisy demonstration against Orthez town and bridge, with one of Le Cor's Portuguese brigades, but to be ready to make a dash for the fords of Souars with his main body, so soon as he should receive the news that Beresford's attack had begun, and that the French right was being turned.

+The 6th and Light Divisions began to file over the bridge

-1 But it is not quite clear which of several bad roads north from Baighthe Light Division followed.
+&lt;sup>1 But it is not quite clear which of several bad roads north from Baights the Light Division followed.